Modernizing Your Approach to F&I

 However, VFI integration isn't just a tech-focused initiative - it requires you to align your people and processes in ways that add tangible value to car buyers' shopping experiences.
 To set your dealership up for success, you should focus on upskilling your workforce and providing hands-on training opportunities, including:

-VFI is the leading edge of our industry, and whether you've got a robust automotive eCommerce tool or are just breaking into this space, the experts at JM&A Group have created a comprehensive training program designed for you.
-To learn more, visit our Performance Development Center.
+Virtual F&I is the leading edge of our industry, and whether you've got a robust automotive eCommerce tool or are just breaking into this space, the experts at JM&A Group have created comprehensive training programs designed for you.

 Enabling Seamless Online Purchases